-Thanks to Kaeli for suggesting Avonlea as our Baby Name of the Day.
+Thanks to Kaeli for suggesting our Baby Name of the Day.

-We love her for lots of reasons.
-For one, Anne Shirley is a name nerd.
-When she arrives as a young orphan, Anne tries to convince her new family to call her Cordelia.
+Anne Shirley, the young orphan in the title, is a kindred spirit for any name fan.
+When she first arrives in her new home, she attempts to convince her new family to call her Cordelia.
 When they refuse, she tacks the “e” on to Ann.
 A recent television adaptation took the titlle Anne With an E.

-But it’s more than that: since the first novel’s 1908 publication, it has been translated into many languages, spawned sequels and stage and film adaptations, and sparked tourism on Prince Edward Island, the site that inspired so many of the fictional Avonlea locations.
+Since the original novel’s 1908 publication, it has been translated into many languages, spawned sequels and stage and film adaptations, and sparked tourism on Prince Edward Island, the site that inspired so many of the fictional Avonlea locations.

 There is a real village in Saskatchewan called Avonlea – but it was named after the books.